HyperspaceForum/HyperspaceForum-Docs/README.md

 ./runDocker.sh
 ```

-This will build and then subsequently run a container serving the webroutes on port http://localhost:5000
+This will build and then subsequently run a container serving the web routes on port http://localhost:5000

 ### Results